Vicente Pires

 Vicente Pires is an administrative region in the Federal District in Brazil.
 It is bordered by Taguatinga to the west, Águas Claras to the south, Guará to the southeast, Brasília to the north, and Brazlândia to the northwest.
+According to a 2016 report, Vicente Pires has a population of 72,879.
 Vicente Pires is the 16th largest administrative region by population.